filipmachala88/filipmachala88.github.io/Snyt/README.md

 ## Introduction

-This project was made as Graduation Thesis in 4th class of High School and it should present my own knowledge of this problematic
+This project was made 26/4/2021 (EU date) as Graduation Thesis in 4th class of High School but presented 16/6/2021 and it should represent my knowledge of this problematic at this time

 - I chosed for this project local restaurant as a customer, because they:
     1. didnt have any website